-These include House points, stickers, welfare awards, Achievement and Attitude Awards (weekly) and Golden time.
+These include House points, stickers, welfare awards, EAT faith in action and to promote their mental health and wellbeing we enjoy team celebration.

 Good behaviour will be pointed out and praised.
 High expectations will be set.
 The way staff treat each other should reflect the behaviour policy and mission statement.
 Assemblies and PSHE lessons will also promote good behaviour.
 Responsibilities will be given to children who behave well or need to have positive self-image promoted by school.